tsubasakong/mcp-hfspace/README.md

 ### Example 3 - Text-to-Speech (Download Audio)

 In _Claude Desktop Mode_, the audio file is saved in the WORK_DIR, and Claude is notified of the creation.
-If not in desktop mode, the file is returned base64 encoded to the Client (useful if it supports embedded Audio attachments).
+If not in desktop mode, the file is returned as a base64 encoded resource to the Client (useful if it supports embedded Audio attachments).

 ![Voice Production](./images/2024-12-08-mcp-parler.png)